smullins998/Tr4der/README.md

 **Most of these strategies are:**
 1. Custom implementations of simple strategies (buy & hold)
-2. Custom implementations with technical indicators (MACD, Bollinger Bands, etc)
+2. Custom implementations of strategies with technical indicators (MACD, Bollinger Bands, etc)
-3. Custom implementations of machine learning fundamentals (linear regression, clustering, etc)
+3. Custom implementations of strategies with machine learning models (linear regression, clustering, etc)

 **Please** recognize there are many ways to implement these strategies and results can vary significantly; Reference the code for exact implementation details.